Faidh-Wealth/WS-Trade-Info/README.md

 # WS Trade Info
-Collection of information about Stocks in the Toronto Stock Exchange, New York Stock Exchange and NASDAQ traded in Wealthsimple Trade
+Collection of information about Stocks in the Toronto Stock Exchange, New York Stock Exchange and NASDAQ traded in Wealthsimple Trade.
+We use this information to populate our research at [https://faidhwealth.com/](https://faidhwealth.com/).

 # Asset Information
 The `stock_info` folder contains information about assets traded in Canada, NASDAQ and NYSE